moe123/coconut/ReadMe.markdown

 	it holds all the backend mechanism, interfaces/protocols.

 - Owning<Any> template :
-	is a ref-counted container holding a pointer, could be seen as "id" in Objective-C.
+	is a ref-counted container holding a pointer, could be seen as "__strong id" in Objective-C.

 **/